-It can occur even while applying any functions or manipulations on the SQL Server.
+It can occur even while applying any functions or manipulations and when the SQL Server service is not started with the login on the SQL Server.
 Here, as we can see in the error message, the recovery failure occurred due to the service-specific error code 3414.
 In the Event Log, the reason behind this failure can be detected as it depends on the preceding error logs with log files having similar SPID value.

 When user tries to roll forward a transaction log with read page operation on the database, the checksum error appears like this:

 2010-03-31 17:33:13.00 spid15s SQL Server detected a logical consistency-based I/O error: (bad checksum).
 It occurred during a read of page (0:-1) in database ID 13 at offset 0x0000000000b800 in file ‘C:\Program Files\Microsoft SQL Server\MSSQL10.SQL2008\MSSQL\DATA\mydb_log.LDF’.
 Additional messages in the SQL Server error log or system event log may provide more detail.
 This is a severe error condition that threatens database integrity and must be corrected immediately.
 Complete a full database consistency check (DBCC CHECKDB).
 This error can be caused by many factors; for more information, see SQL Server Books Online.

 2010-03-31 17:33:13.16 spid15s Error: 3414, Severity: 21, State: 1.

 2010-03-31 17:33:13.16 spid15s An error occurred during recovery, preventing the database ‘mydb’ (database ID 13) from restarting.
 Diagnose the recovery errors and fix them, or restore from a known good backup.
 If errors are not corrected or expected, contact Technical Support”